mark-karlsrud/RPI-Scrolling-LED-Sign/README.md

 5. ###Modify config

 In `feed-config.json`, you can enable, disable, and change the frequency of each feed type.
-Make sure you frequencies add up to 1.
+Make sure the frequencies add up to 1.

 6. ###Run